nayana487/web-servers-and-apis/readme.md

 <a name="introduction_2"></a>
 ## JSON (10 min)

-JSON is short for _JavaScript Object Notation_, and is a way to store information in an organized, easy-to-access manner.
-In a nutshell, it gives us a human-readable collection of data that we can access in a really logical manner.
+JSON is short for _JavaScript Object Notation_, and is a way to store information in an organized and easy to read format.
 JSON is built on two structures:

 * A collection of name/value pairs.
 In various languages, this is realized as an object, record, structure, dictionary, hash table, keyed list, or associative array.